robert-c-towell/skinnerbox2/COMPONENTS.md

   * If invalid and the event is a command, show message
 * Event
   * User types a command
-  * User enters a room
+  * User enters a location
   * User acquires an item
-  * Another user enters the same room as the current user
+  * Another user enters the same location as the current user
   * Another user interacts with the current user
   * Events have conditions, effects, and messages (success, failure, maybe more?)
 * Command